rekitrelt/WarforkHuds/README.md

 # AllWarforkHuds
 all custom huds for Warfork

-you can view and download the huds from the releases page ->
+if you wanna preview what the hud looks like go [here](https://github.com/rekitrelt/WarforkHuds/blob/main/Hud%20previews/README.md) you can download the huds from either the release page or here:

-or if you know what you want you can download them here

 [bwHUD - margarinoslv](https://github.com/rekitrelt/WarforkHuds/releases/download/Release/bwHUD-margarinoslv.zip)